hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 ## 1. Find a website

-If you have found a website you want to scrape the recipes from, first of all check to see if the website is already supported.
+If you have found a website from which you want to scrape recipes, first check to see if the website is already supported.

-The project [README](https://github.com/hhursev/recipe-scrapers/blob/main/README.rst) has a list of the hundreds of websites already supported.
+For a comprehensive list of supported websites, refer to the project's [README](https://github.com/hhursev/recipe-scrapers/blob/main/README.rst).

 You can also check from within Python: